Cotter baronets: Family history

-The Cotter Baronetcy, of Rockforest in the County of Cork, is a title in the Baronetage of Ireland.
-It was created on 11 August 1763 for James Cotter, Member of the Irish House of Commons for Askeaton.
-He was the son of the executed James Cotter the Younger.
-The authorities intervened in the education of the first baronet and his siblings who were raised as Protestants.
+Sir James Cotter, the first Baronet, (MP for Askeaton), was educated at Midleton College.
+He was the son of the executed James Cotter the Younger and grandson of Sir James Fitz Edmond Cotter.
+The authorities intervened in the education of the first Baronet and his siblings who were raised as Protestants.
 This act eliminated one of the families who formed the hereditary leadership of the Catholic community in Ireland.
 Ultimately, the descendants of Sir James Fitz Edmond Cotter retained their wealth and political prominence, but at the cost of losing the faith and culture their ancestors long upheld.
-The first baronet's grandson, the third baronet (who succeeded his father), represented Mallow in the British House of Commons.
-The latter's great-grandson (the title having descended from father to son except for the fourth baronet who was succeeded by his grandson), the sixth baronet, was a Lieutenant-Colonel in the 13th/18th Regiment of the Royal Hussars and fought in the Second World War, where he was awarded the Distinguished Service Order.
+He was created the first Baronet of Rockforest on 11 August 1763.